Accession of Montenegro to the European Union: Candidacy

+Ad Hoc Working Party

+On May 1, 2026, the EU approved an Ad Hoc Working Party made up of representatives from various EU countries to work out the legal fine print on Montenegro's accession.
+According to one diplomat the document will be around 80 percent to 85 percent identical to Croatia's accession treaty.
+At the time Montenegro had closed out 14 of the 33 chapters needed for accession, and had set out a timetable to join the EU by 2028.
+The EU has rapidly accelerated their accession process and intends for Montenegro to act as an experiment in "two-tier" accession to join the EU but without veto powers.
+On May 27 Montenegro's Prime Minister Milojko Spajić led a delegation which met with French President Emmanuel Macron at the Élysée Palace where Macron, one of the leading proponents of the "two-tier" system, stated “Montenegro can count on French support in the final stage of the EU accession process.”

+One of the major final hurdles is the issue of the Montenegrin language which, if Montenegro would join the EU, would become one of the bloc's official languages.
+EU diplomats have raised issue with the prospect of employing a group of Montenegrin interpreters since the language is so similar to Croatian.

 Treaties

 Stabilisation and Association Agreement

 The State Union of Serbia and Montenegro started the process of Accession to the European Union in November 2005, when negotiations over a Stabilisation and Association Agreement began.
 The EU concluded such agreements with states that wish to become members.
 In exchange for commitments to political, economic, trade, or human rights reform in the country, tariff-free access to some or all EU markets (industrial goods, agricultural products, etc.), and financial or technical assistance may be offered by the EU.

 In May 2006, Montenegro voted for independence in a referendum, and the State Union of Serbia and Montenegro was dissolved.
 Serbia continued with the existing SAA negotiations, and separate negotiations were launched with Montenegro in September 2006.

 The Agreement was initiated on 15 March 2007 and signed on 15 October 2007.
 After all the 27 member-states of EU had ratified the SAA, it came into force on 1 May 2010.